XingzheFE/plain/README.en.md

 ```

 ## Add Polyline
-There is a path Object before create Polyline, array item should be a array like this: `[lat: Number, lng: Number]`
+There is a path Object before create Polyline, array item should be an array like this: `[lat: Number, lng: Number]`
 ```javascript
 let path = [
     [39.910, 116.404],